-An interesting class of sub-Riemannian manifolds is given by the `conformal' equivalence class of the sub-Riemannian Heisenberg group, the set of all $(\mH,e^{u}g_0)$, with $g_0$ the canonical sub-Riemannian metric on $\mH$ (discussed in Section \ref{subsec:hg}), and $u:\mH\to\mR$ a continuous function.
-Let $\rho$ be the Carnot-Careth\'{e}odory distance function associated to $g_0$, and $\rho_u$ that associated to $e^{u}g_0$ (see Sections \ref{sec:not} and \ref{sec:wsrm}).
-It is important to know when one of the metrics $e^{u}g_0$ is bi-Lipschitz equivalent to $g_0$, for then $( \mH, e^{u}g_0 )$ shares many of the (sometimes well understood) geometric and analytic properties of $( \mH,g_0 )$ itself.
-Here, we refer to $e^{u}g_0$ and $g_0$ as bi-Lipschitz equivalent, if there exists $L\geq 1$, and homeomorphism $f:\mH \to \mH$, such that for all $p,q\in\mH$,
+An interesting class of sub-Riemannian manifolds is given by the `conformal' equivalence class of the sub-Riemannian Heisenberg group, the set of all $(\mH,e^{u}g_0)$ with $g_0$ the canonical sub-Riemannian metric on $\mH$ (see Section \ref{subsec:hg}) and $u:\mH\to\mR$ a continuous function.
+Let $\rho$ be the (Carnot-Carath\'{e}odory) distance function associated to $g_0$, and $\rho_u$ that associated to $e^{u}g_0$.
+We call $(\mH,e^{u}g_0)$ and $(\mH,g_0)$ bi-Lipschitz equivalent if there exists $L\geq 1$ and homeomorphism $f:\mH \to \mH$ such that for all $p,q\in\mH$,

+It is important to know when one of the $(\mH,e^{u}g_0)$ is bi-Lipschitz equivalent to $(\mH,g_0)$, for then $( \mH, e^{u}g_0 )$ shares many of the (sometimes well understood) geometric and analytic properties of $( \mH,g_0 )$ itself.
+One goal of the program initiated here is the sub-Riemannian analog of the next theorem.

-One goal of the program initiated here, is the sub-Riemannian analog of \begin{thm}[Bonk, Heinonen, Saksman, Wang] Suppose $( \mR^4,e^{2u}g_E )$ is a complete Riemannian manifold with normal metric.
+\begin{thm}[Bonk, Heinonen, Saksman, Wang] Suppose $( \mR^4,e^{2u}g_E )$ is a complete Riemannian manifold with normal metric.
 If the $Q$-curvature satisfies

 and